Might you be a Highly Sensitive Person ?

 For a wider variety of perspectives on this topic, I invite you to also read my follow-up post: “How to Fix a Non-Gift-Giving Husband (Take 2)“

-And for my most recent “Ah-HA!” on the issue, check out “Why No Gift from My Husband is Not a Problem.
+For a specific “Ah-HA!” on the issue, check out “Why No Gift from My Husband is Not a Problem.